 About

-In addition to my scholarly endeavors, I taught widely throughout New York City for the better part of a decade (see Teaching page for more information).
+In addition to my scholarly endeavors, I taught widely throughout New York City for the better part of a decade.
 I also served as an Ethics Fellow at the Icahn School of Medicine at Mount Sinai (ISMMS) and an Associate Fellow at the GE2P2 Global Foundation.

-Before coming to CUNY, I pursued graduate studies in Bioethics at NYU‘s Center for Bioethics and attended Columbia University as a John Jay Scholar, majoring in Philosophy and concentrating in Political Science.
+Before coming to CUNY, I attended Columbia University as a John Jay Scholar, majoring in Philosophy and concentrating in Political Science.
 I graduated magna cum laude with departmental honors in Philosophy in 2009.

 Photo credit: Gary Ostertag